Oral History

 Building for global populations meant honoring the emotional connection that people have to places near and far.

-Sujoy: The fact that we work at such a global scale means that it’s complicated.
+Sujoy: Working at such a global scale is complicated.
 It takes time to make sure we’re getting things right.
 It’s also exciting to be able to build something so ambitious.
-It’s nice to have a tool that lets users go look at the rest of the world and realize how beautiful it is and what diversity there is there.
+It’s nice to have a tool that lets users go look at the rest of the world and realize how beautiful it is and what diversity there is.

 David: This work captures the best of Maps: It helps you understand things about the physical world, the way someone far away might look at a paper map and imagine snow-capped peaks and far off forests.
 It better depicts the world we live in, and adds meaning.